inwinstack/s3-portal-api/docs/v1/admin.md

 ```
 status code:403
 {
-  "message": "The email has already been taken"
+  "message": "The page value is not incorrect"
 }
 - or -
 status code:403